ShamylZakariya/wgpu_demo/notes.md

 ## Presently

+- right now we pass an `output` to render() calls.
+Would be smarter to pass a tuple of texture views, e.g., (color: TextureView, depth: Option<TextureView>)
+	- when drawing scene, we'd pass (color_attachment.view, Some(depth_attachment.view))
+	- when drawing compositor, we'd pass output.texture.create_view()...

+- we probably want an array of cameras, and to draw them in a loop, but this can wait
+	- would be nice to have a "main" camera

 - investigate migration to `tao` from winit.

 THEN we can use "camera" with depth textures to render shadows